coderitter/knight-form/README.md

 var option = new Option(value, 'label', disabled)
 ```

-It can be rendered to a drop down for example.
-But a widget could chose to render something completely different.
-The field itself does not describe a specific apperance.
-It only provides the data needed to render something meaningful.
+Set options on the field if you want to have the user to choose from a give set of possibilities.
+It can be rendered to a drop down for example but also a auto completion field is thinkable.

 Activate the feature on a field by presenting an array of options.